Easy Bible Quiz about Bible Trivia and Bible Facts.

 What did the terms "ankle biters" and "rug rats" refer to in the 1950s?

 a.
-Small children too young to walk.
+They are small children who are too young to walk.

 b.
-Household pets like cats and dogs.
+"Ankle biters" are household pets like cats and dogs.

 After the turn of the century, folks used these terms to refer to small children.